Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ![image](screenshots/Example_Touchpoint2.png)

-Please note, that there is a recomendation that when you give a Touchpoint its name, also state the type of Touchpount it is, like for example; the Touchpoint; VTEX Do API, name it like this; VTEX Do API(PCC), which tells the person looking at the Touchpoint, at a later time, that this is a PCC Touchpoint, intended to count processes.
+Please note, that there is a recomendation that when you give a Touchpoint its name, also state the type of Touchpoint it is, like for example the Touchpoint VTEX Do API, name it like this; "VTEX Do API(PCC)", which tells the person looking at the Touchpoint, at a later time, that this is a PCC Touchpoint, intended to count processes.

 # <a id="Pathpoint_Configuration"></a>Pathpoint Configuration ###

 Pathpoint is configured using a JSON configuration file, which is writen to the needs of your particular business.
 Once the configuration file is loaded, you can also manually tweek the Touchpoints, tuning them, or working with their queries.
-This information will be shown to you, on this Readme file.
+This information will be shown to you further down on this Readme file.

 ## <a id="JSON_Configuration_File"></a>JSON Configuration File ###